How CPOs can attract high-potential talent

 Laura Faulkner is Head of Supply Chain Services at RBS, a primary retail bank in the UK and Ireland.
 She has held the position since January 2015, after 13 years in the organisation.
 Despite the difficult restructurings that followed the 2008 crisis, attracting the best talent has always been an important area, she says. “

 At RBS we are very fortunate that we have a very structured framework that we work to, and we are well supported internally by HR with talent management and identification.”

 “We also offer ‘final year’ internships and we’ve been very successful there, with a high return rate into graduate roles.
-We are increasingly looking to bring younger talent into the organization as well and ensuring that we are considered as one of the best places to work within the organization.”
+We are increasingly looking to bring younger talent into the organisation as well and ensuring that we are considered as one of the best places to work within the organisation.”